pjezusek/guard-busted/README.md

 ## Contributing

-Don't hesistate to open an issue or make a pull request.
+Don't hesitate to open an issue or make a pull request.

 ## License